CarmVarriale/DependencyManager/README.md

 ### 2. Find Dependencies of MATLAB Files

-To analyze the dependencies required for executing a file or a set of files:
+To analyse the dependencies required for executing a file or a set of files:

 ```matlab
 dependencies = DependencyManager.findDeps("myScript.m");